djcook28/student-record-manager/README.md

 - Enroll Students in courses with a separate dialog.
 - Search by Name through both the toolbar and edit menu.
 - Edit/Delete Records with contextual buttons that appear on cell click.
-- Persistent Data Storage using SQLite database (school_master.db).
+- Persistent Data Storage using mysql.
 - Hidden Columns for internal IDs to maintain clean UI and robust record tracking.

 🧩 UI Structure